-I specialize in development and policy related issues in biodiversity science.
+I specialize in development and policy related issues in biodiversity science and environmental management.
 I have a keen interest in partnership development and collaboration in research between academic and non academic stakeholders.
-I am particularly interested in the role of our First Nation partners in the advancement of our understanding of natural systems and in environmental management.
+I am particularly interested in the role of the (non-expert) public in the advancement of our understanding of natural systems and in environmental management.
 I have previous work experience in planning throughout the province of Quebec in the private and municipal sectors and have a strong understanding of municipal and regional politics and their relation to environmental decision-making.

 I hold a bachelors degree in Environmental Biology from McGill University and a Masters of Science (Planning) from the University of Guelph.
 I am currently in the final year of my PhD degree at McGill University where I am undertaking an interdisciplinary project.

 I am available to work with QCBS researchers and associated members on activities such as: